dkgulati2611/E-Commerce-App/README.md

 ## Getting Started

-To run the MERN stack blog application locally, follow these steps:
+To run the MERN stack application locally, follow these steps:

 1. Clone the repository: `git clone https://github.com/your-username/your-repository.git`
 2. Navigate to the project directory: `cd your-repository`